 Do Not Resuscitate (DNR) Orders

 Advance directives aren’t “do not resuscitate orders.”
 Doctors write these orders to reflect a person’s wishes not to have CPR if he’s not breathing or if his heart stops, or because the person wouldn’t benefit from these life-saving measures.
-Even if you have an advance directive, you may want treatment that can save you from a sudden, treatable problem, like a heart attack.
+Even if you have an advance directive, you may want treatment that can save you from a treatable problem,like pneumonia or a urinary tract infection.

 Beyond the Paperwork